-Clinical evaluation is completed daily.
-Weekly written anecdotal records are maintained and discussed with each student.
-Instructors document pertinent information about a student's progression or lack of progression.
-Individual, informal conferences are held as necessary.
+Clinical evaluation is completed at the end of the practicum for each student and more often as needed.
+Individual conferences may be held as necessary to discuss students' progress.
 The clinical experience is graded as "P" (Pass), "F" (Fail), or "NO" (No opportunity to observe).

-Students in the LPN to RN Transition program are also kept apprised of their status in individual coursework and the program as a whole through the online communication portal, POPULI.
-Each student has secured access to an individual POPULI account.
-POPULI provides comprehensive information, including graded course work, attendance status, as well as overall GPA in the program.
+Students in the LPN to RN Transition program are also kept apprised of their status in individual coursework and the program as a whole in POPULI.